Webhooks

 }

-token to create hash signature of each payload.
-This signature is included in header of each webhook request as X-Tratta-Signature-256
+Tratta uses the provided secret token to create a hash signature for each payload.
+This signature is included in the header of each webhook request as X-Tratta-Signature-256.

 # Pseudo code